Skip to main content

 Scope

-This Clinical Investigation Plan (CIP) sets out the rationale, objectives, design, methodology, conduct, implementation, record-keeping, and method of analysis for the clinical investigation.
+This Clinical Investigation Plan (CIP) sets out the rationale, objectives, design, methodology, conduct, implementation, record-keeping, and method of analysis for this clinical investigation.

 CIP Identification